Glossary & definitions

 Energy that comes from renewable sources such as wind power, hydroelectric power and bio-fuels.

 Global Reporting Initiative, a framework for recording and reporting sustainability information.
-GRI provides guidelines for the content of sustainability reports, how they should be prepared and the indicators that should be reported.
+GRI provides guidelines for the content of sustainability reports, how they should be prepared and the disclosures that should be reported.

 IFRS fair value categories